safe-global/safe-docs/safe-core-sdk/relay-kit/reference/GelatoRelayPack.md

 ### `executeRelayTransaction(executeTransactionOptions)`

 This method mimics the [`executeTransaction`](../../protocol-kit/reference/README.md#executetransaction) from `@safe-global/protocol-kit`.
-It sends a signed Safe transaction and returns the Gelato relay taskId.
+It sends a signed Safe transaction and returns the Gelato relay `taskId`.

 **Parameters**